Tiling (my tiling past)

-For someone who likes homey filling terracotta would be a tile of choice.
-However, there are several issues you have to realize before committing to it.
-This tile is not meant to be perfect.
-Tiles from the same batch can vary in size more than 10 mm!
-Top surface of those tiles can be bent (one or several corners up or down).
-Sides of terracotta tile hardly ever form a perfect square.
-Taking all that into account, formation of 100% straight gaps is simply impossible.
-Same goes for building a flat surface.
-The tiling trick is to make terracotta appear perfect from an eye height position.
-This material should be handled only by a tiler with a decent amount of experience.
+Terracotta would be the tile of choice for someone who prefers a homely atmosphere.
+However, there are several issues you must consider before you commit.
+Those tiles are not meant to be perfect.
+There can be up to a 10mm difference in tile sizes from the same batch!
+Top surface of those tiles can be curved (one or several corners up or down).
+The sides of terracotta tile hardly ever form a perfect square.
+Considering all that, it is impossible to form straight gaps.
+The same applies to building a flat surface.
+A tiling trick is to make terracotta appear perfect from an eye level position.
+Only a tiler with a decent amount of experience should handle this material.

-There are different types of terracotta tiles and some of them are absolutely even in size and shape – mostly imports.
-The old nasty rule again- what you pay is what you get.
+Terracotta tiles come in various types, and some of them are exact in size and shape – mostly imports.
+It’s the old nasty rule again- what you pay is what you get.

-This tile has to be sealed with penetrating sealer to avoid saturation with dirt.
+To avoid saturation with dirt, this tile should be sealed with a penetrating sealer.
 It is not recommended to use top finish sealers for outdoor applications.
 Some customers insist on gloss finish.
 WARNING – top finished sealer should not be applied by amateurs.
 The only way to fix sealing mistakes is stripping sealer coating.
 That is a long, costly process…

-Mexican paving- an example of most “spiteful” material ever invented!!!
-Those are hand made tiles baked in a heat of the sun.
-An every single tile is different from any other.
+Mexican paving- an example of the most “spiteful” material ever invented!
+Those are hand made tiles baked in the heat of the sun.
+There isn’t a tile that is the same as another.
 All of them tend to have a hump in the middle.
-Does that make them any less desirable when the job is finished?
+Do you think that makes them less appealing when the project is finished?
 They can add unique style and class to your home.
-On top of the pains of forming a decent surface and keeping gaps in reasonable order a tiler has to put up quite a fight before grouting can happen.
-Porosity of those tiles is huge.
-Mexican Paving has to be coated up to 5 times with penetrating sealer before any grouting is possible.
-Unsealed Mexican Paving sucks water from grout in a matter of seconds.
-Grouting “doe” becomes a pile of sand before it can be squeezed properly in the gaps.
-Another issue is staining.
-Water sucked from grout can form deep stains in a tile body.
-That’s not all… Same problems occur at installation stage.
-Tiles have to be soaked in water before any installation can happened.
-Otherwise the adhesive will dry out before forming bond with a tile.
-Any dust particles left on tiles will impair adhesion.
-Hence, there is not only soaking but a decent wiping with a sponge involved before “buttering” the tile surface with an adhesive.
-Spreading adhesive just on the floor surface is not good enough.
-An adhesive has to be forced into tile pores.
+On top of the pains of forming a decent surface and keeping gaps in reasonable order a tiler has to put up quite a fight to grout this thing.
+Porousness of those tiles is extremely high.
+Mexican Paving has to be coated up to 5 times with a penetrating sealer before any grouting is possible.
+The unsealed Mexican Paving absorbs water from the grout within seconds.
+The grout mixture becomes a pile of sand before it can be squeezed properly in the gaps.
+Staining is another issue.
+When the water from the grout soaks into the tile, it can leave deep stains behind.
+That’s not all… The same problems occur during installation.
+Installation can be done only after the tiles have been soaked in water.
+Otherwise, the adhesive will dry out before it can bond with a tile.
+Dust particles left on tiles will impair adhesion.
+Consequently, there is not only soaking, but also wiping with a sponge before applying an adhesive to the tile surface.
+Spreading adhesive only on the floor surface is not enough.
+The adhesive must be forced into the tile pores.

 You are looking at a tiled fountain in the Queens Arcade off Queen Street, Auckland central.
-That is a good example that we can endure pain, but not a disappointment.
+That’s a good example of enduring pain, but not disappointment.
 This thing took days of cutting and fiddling.
 Just look at the amount of different angles.